pactus-project/pactus.org/docs/learn/consensus/without-delegation.md

 ## Proof of Stake

-Zarb is a real Proof of Stake blockchain.
+Pactus is a real Proof of Stake blockchain.
 Proof of Stake is a way to secure the network through requesting users to stake some amount of their coins.

 ## A paradox